apomorovv/vanguard-multi-asset-portfolio/docs/portfolio_optimization_report.md

+# Constraint-Safe Quantum-Guided Large-Neighborhood Search for Sparse Multi-Asset Portfolios

+**Final technical report and WISER Quantum Challenge evidence paper**
+**August 2026**

 ---
-title: "Constraint-Safe Quantum-Guided Large-Neighborhood Search for Sparse Multi-Asset Portfolios"
-subtitle: "Final technical report and WISER Quantum Challenge evidence paper"
-date: "August 2026"
----

-# Abstract
+## Abstract

 Real portfolio construction is not only a search for an attractive risk-return trade-off.
 It must also respect a budget, hold an exact or limited number of